-- 6. Place a jack under the leg jack point (A).
-Raise the drive wheel until it is slightly off the ground. - 7.
+- 7. Raise the jack until the drive wheel is slightly off the ground. - 8.
 Place a jack stand beneath lift cylinder mount (B).

 Do NOT place the jack stand under the cylinder.
 Use a small metal plate on top of the jack stand.